LafColITS/Moodle-auth_casattras/README.md

 2. Log into Moodle as a site-adminstrator.
 You should be prompted to run a database update to install the plugin.

+3. If you are going to configure SSL certificate validation of the CAS server (to prevent man-in-the-middle attacks on the login response) then save the certificate-authority certificate (CA-cert) to the filesystem where it is readable by Moodle and note its path.

 Configuration
 -------------
 1. Log into Moodle as a site-administrator.

 2. If you don't already, make sure that you have a **manual** authentication-type admin account that you can log in with.

 3. Log in with the **manual** authentication-type admin account to ensure that you won't get locked out while changing around authentication settings.

 4. In Moodle, go to *Site Administration* -> *Plugins* -> *Authentication* -> *Manage Authentication*

 5. Edit the settings for **CAS server (SSO) with user-attribute release** to fit your CAS server.

+6. If configuring CAS server certificate validation, enter the CA-cert path for the "Certificate path" field.

+7. Edit the "Data Mapping" fields to match the user-attributes returned by your CAS server.

 6. (Optional) If you are migrating from using the built-in CAS module you can choose to convert users' authentiation types from the built-in CAS authentication type to **CAS server (SSO) with user-attribute release**.
 Not that this setting allows you to convert users' authentication types back to the built-in **CAS server (SSO)** authentication type if needed.

 7. Save the configuration.

 8. Disable the built-in **CAS server (SSO)** authentication type.
 This authentication plugin uses a newer version of phpCAS which would conflict with the built-in **CAS server (SSO)** authentication type, so both cannot be enabled at the same time.

 9. Enable the **CAS server (SSO) with user-attribute release** authentication type.